Scalp Psoriasis

 Over-the-Counter Products

-Over-the-counter (OTC) scalp psoriasis products may help manage symptoms if you have mild scalp psoriasis.
+Over-the-counter (OTC) products may help manage symptoms if you have mild scalp psoriasis.
 The two active ingredients that you should look for in OTC products are salicylic acid and tar (either coal or pine wood tar).

 • Salicylic acid works to soften plaques and scales and remove scales from the skin.